programmingAthlete/BruteSniffing_Fisher/README.md

 ## Python version
 The program has been developed using python3.6.
 However no issue should occur with older 3. versions.
-You can select from the compatible versions in the Setup/setup.py file by uncommenting the line corresponding to the version you choose (and by commenting the other versions).

 ## Requirements
 Automatically checks for the presence of the required libraries and installs them if you consent it.
-If you don't consent it, it shows you the command to perform to install the libraries.\\
+If you don't consent it, it shows you the command to perform the installation of the libraries.\\
 Libraries required:
 * requests
 * urllib3
 * BeautifulSoup
+* json
 * ctypes
 * netaddr
 * python-nmap